0mp/coffeebreak/README.md

 ## Give me a break!

-coffeebreak(6) will soon be available in the FreeBSD ports collection.
+coffeebreak(6) will soon be available in the FreeBSD ports collection:

 ```
 pkg install coffeebreak
 ```

-otherwise it could be installed manually with make(1):
+Otherwise it could be installed manually with make(1):

 ```
 make install